aharvadez/moviesinc/README.md

 - Practice clean separation between UI and business logic.
 - Gain hands-on experience working with BLoC providers, events, states, and listeners.

+## Reviews

+- Splash Screen- use the inbuilt.